albertogeniola/DLinkW215/README.md

 ## Notes and known issues
-The library works.
-However no verbose error handling system has been implemented.
+The library works as expected, however no verbose error handling system has been implemented.
 This means that, if there is something wrong, exception are not well handled.
 Most of the APIs will simply catch any exception and return null instead.